dashiellmassey/dashiellmassey.github.io/_pages/teaching.md

 ---

 I have 10 semesters of experience teaching undergraduate biology labs, first as an undergraduate Teaching Assistant, then as a laboratory coordinator, and currently as a graduate Teaching Assistant.
+These experiences are described below.
+In 2021, I was a recipient of the <b>Outstanding Graduate Teaching Assistant</b> award from the Cornell University College of Agriculture and Life Sciences.

-Read about my philosophy on teaching
+<p> You can read about my teaching philosophy
 <a href="/files/Teaching_Philosophy.pdf" target="_blank" rel="noopener noreferrer">here</a>.

 <h2> Cornell Undergraduate Lab in Genetics and Genomics </h2>